Buprestidae of South Australia

 Enlarge map

-Adult activity records for Temognatha flavocincta (total of 4 beetles)
+Adult activity records for Temognatha flavocincta (total actual records: 4 beetles)

 1 2